-Traveling is exhausting for everyone, let alone managing a PICC line and IV medication.
-Thanks to the Air Carrier Access Act, all flights to and from the U.S.A. are required to provide certain free accommodations to people with disabilities and medical conditions.
-Here are six tips to help you make it through TSA and beyond!
+Traveling is exhausting for everyone, let alone while managing a PICC line and IV medication.
+Thanks to the Air Carrier Access Act, all flights to and from the USA are required to provide certain free accommodations to people with disabilities and medical conditions.
+Here are six tips for traveling with a PICC line to help you make it through TSA and beyond!

 Inform your TSA officers and your airline stewardess that you have a PICC line and IV medication and that you have a medical carry-on.
 You can even ask to be escorted directly to your gate and ask for assistance with your bag.

 The Official Ruling: “Ice packs, freezer packs, gel packs, and other accessories may be presented at the screening checkpoint in a frozen or partially frozen state.
 These items do not have to accompany medication or liquids to be considered medically necessary.
 All items, including supplies associated with medically necessary liquids such as IV bags, pumps, and syringes must be screened before they will be permitted into the secure area of the airport.” -TSA

 2. Make a list and pack ahead of time

 It takes time to prep your medication, count out the necessary supplies PICC line, deciding which PICCPerfect® PICC Line Covers to pack and organize everything in your medical carry-on.
 Making a chart with the supplies you will need for each day will make packing much easier, and ensures that you will not forget anything!
 If you need tips on how to keep track of your medications, check out this post!

 3. Start your infusion right before you go through TSA security

 Once they can see your PICC line sleeve and an IV pump running, then they are more likely to treat you with the kindness and respect that you deserve.
 This will often help you jump to the front of the line and gain extra assistance while going through security, which makes the traveling process less stressful.